gitschneider/documentation/devel/workshops/index.rst

 .. image:: ./img/geonode-project-gui.png

 6- Once the previous step is done, you can visit 0.0.0.0:8000 to view the GUI of GeoNode.
 However, we still don't have an account in order to login from the GUI.
-This can be done using "paver sync".
+This can be done using ``paver sync``.
 The command will create sync with latest fixtures and also creates a superuser "admin" with default password "admin"

 7- Use the created account to login from the GUI through localhost:8000 or 0.0.0.0:8000